 How does one value such an options contract?
 The answer involves the concept of time decay, or Theta, which we dive into with this post.

-Pain Index vs. Standard Deviation Developed by Dr. Thomas Becker and Aaron Moore of Zephyr Associates, The Pain Index is similar to other measures of risk like standard deviation, beta, tracking error, etc. Where it [...]
+The Pain Index as a Better Measure of Risk Developed by Dr. Thomas Becker and Aaron Moore of Zephyr Associates, The Pain Index is similar to other measures of risk like standard deviation, beta, tracking [...]

 Emerging Market Currencies - To Hedge or Not to Hedge?
 At Swan Global Investments we are quite excited about the prospects of our newest investment offering, the Swan Defined Risk placed on Emerging Markets (EM). [...]